 Equipment used in association with calibration services is listed in the appropriate service documentation.
 This list includes equipment currently in use, back-up equipment, and associated calibration schedules and/or procedures.
 Equipment maintenance is performed as needed based on staff expertise and monitoring of performance data.
 Equipment requiring calibration with a fixed periodicity are labeled, coded, or otherwise identified to indicate the status of the calibration, including the date when last calibrated and its expiration date.
 Equipment may also be calibrated on an as-needed basis through the monitoring of performance data.
-Equipment requiring calibration the direct control of the RPD is checked upon return to ensure that it is operating within expected limits.
+Equipment requiring calibration with a signature calibrated on an as-needed basis through the monitoring of performance data.
+Equipment requiring calibration outside the direct control of the RPD is checked upon return to ensure that it is operating within expected limits.